nithyaramakrishnan/data-shield/deploy.md

     ```
     {: screen}

-    The line `type: CharDevice` prevents Kubernetes from creating an empty directory if the underlying device files don't exist.
-    {: Tip}

 3. Update the fields `your-app-sgx` and `your-registry-server` to your app and server.

 4. Create the Kubernetes pod.